In Rainbows: Webcasts

 Following the release of In Rainbows, Radiohead broadcast two webcasts from their Oxfordshire studio: "Thumbs Down" in November 2007 and "Scotch Mist" on New Year's Eve.
-In the US, "Scotch Mist" was also broadcast on the liberal media outlet Current TV.
+In the US, "Scotch Mist" was also broadcast on Current TV.
 The webcasts featured performances of In Rainbows songs, covers of songs by New Order, the Smiths and Björk, poetry, and videos created with the comedian Adam Buxton and the filmmaker Garth Jennings.
 Colin Greenwood described the webcasts as spontaneous and liberating, bypassing the usual lengthy process of commissioning music videos.